Heuristical and numerical considerations for the carbuncle phenomenon: Introduction

 In the context of shock capturing, some irregularities were observed: properties of the discrete solutions which were by no means representations of physical phenomena.
 In gas dynamics simulations unphysical discrete shock structures and even a complete breakdown of the discrete shock profile could appear~\cite{peery1988blunt,quirk}.
 According to its form in blunt body problems, it was christened \emph{carbuncle phenomenon}.
 Since the seminal paper of Quirk~\cite{quirk}, an immense amount of research has been conducted on this instability problem.
 The origin of the name comes from the fact that in strongly supersonic flows against an infinite cylinder simulated on a body-fitted, structured mesh the middle part of the resulting bow shock degenerates to a carbuncle-shaped structure.
 It was conjectured already by Quirk~\cite{quirk} that this phenomenon is closely related to other instabilities such as the so-called \emph{odd-even-decoupling} encountered in straight shocks aligned with the grid.
-Unfortunately, the failure is only found in schemes with high resolution of shear and entropy waves, so called complete Riemann solvers.
+Unfortunately, the failure is only found in schemes with high resolution of shear and entropy waves, so called complete Riemann solvers, which are needed to properly resolve the boundary layers and turbulent structures.
 This category includes for example the Godunov, Roe, Osher, HLLC and HLLEM schemes~\cite{toro,hllem}.
 These schemes are preferable in calculations involving complex wave structures as well as boundary layers.